Kayak Trip Day 4: Hausen im Tal to Sigmaringen

 A lady walks up to us and asks us about what we’re doing.
 Jonas tells her we’re paddling to Budapest and we’re staying in Sigmaringen for a week to work.
 Her eyes light up in amazement and she asks a bunch of more questions before asking whether we keep a blog about our trip.
 I do keep a blog on our trip.
 Jonas warns her it’s in English.
 She still wants to hear it, so he tries to verbally convey “mind of a hitchhiker”.
 Yes, the name doesn’t make sense when you’re not doing a hitchhiking trip.
 She nods and says she’ll write it down, then wishes us a good trip and walks away.

-It’s a 17:15 and we’ve packed up our semi-dry kayak into the duffle bag.
+It’s a 17:15 and we’ve packed up our semi-dry kayak into the duffel bag.
 We’re ready to walk to Aldi, which is about 600 meters from here.
 Right next to our landing spot is the actual landing spot for kayaks.
 We totally missed it.
 There are bars to dry your kayak on upside down and everything looks a lot more professional.

 At Aldi, it’s my task to wait outside with all our stuff while Jonas buys groceries for our first nights in the apartment.
 Since it’s almost two kilometers away and goes uphill, we’ve decided to take a taxi there.
 But if we’re paying a lot for a ride up the hill anyway, we might as well bring our groceries with.
 Once Jonas is out, he decides to give the landlord a call before we get a taxi.
 The landlord offers to pick us up, which is the best news for us.